 Becoming approved for a private adoption involves becoming certified or approved by the court.
 Castagna says that clients have fingerprinting done to check for criminal history and a child abuse clearance.
 They also need a home study conducted by a licensed social worker.

-When asked about openness in private adoption, Castagna stated that “it is important to note that there are no set definitions of ‘open’ or ‘closed’ adoptions.
+When asked about openness in a private adoption, Castagna stated that “it is important to note that there are no set definitions of ‘open’ or ‘closed’ adoptions.
 In my practice, I have adoptions that range from extremely open to completely closed.
-Most of the adoptions that I handle fall under the “semi-open” category, where the birth parents meet the adoptive parents (typically at the time of the birth) but are on a first name basis only.
+Most of the adoptions that I handle fall under the “semi-open” category, where the birth parents meet the adoptive parents (typically at the time of the birth) but are on a first-name basis only.
 They may have updates and photos of the child at a set time each year, typically on birthdays.
 Updates and photos may be shared via email, texts, or a confidential website.”

 4. International Adoption

 The cost of adopting internationally is usually somewhere between $20,000 and $40,000.
 Some countries with toddlers and infants for adoption are Korea, Haiti, and Bulgaria.

 If you are looking to adopt a healthy infant from Korea, you may wait up to three years for your referral.
 Couples between 25 and 44 years old who have been married for more than three years are eligible to adopt.
 You will be required to take two trips to Korea that are about six to ten days each.